Binwen6/mercury-spec/docs/source/getting-started.rst

 Getting Started with |project_name|
 ===================================

-**# TODO: Code samples won't work for now since we're missing convenient method implementations.**
+**# TODO: Code sample won't work for now since no there is currently no image-generation model extension.**

 This tutorial introduces some basic concepts in |project_name| and walks you through the basic steps of creating an AI-powered application with |project_name|.